DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-application-assignment-research.md

 We wanted to understand:

-- their understanding of what it was telling them they had done
+- what they thought the success banner was telling them
 - whether they expected that anything else would happen - for example, whether the assigned user would receive a notification

 ![Application details page with success message showing that a user has been assigned](application-details--success.png)